Fidelismo: Provisional government

 Past 1959, Castro's ideologically ambiguous rhetoric began taking a more radical tone, as relations with the United States continued to decline.
 After the Bay of Pigs invasion in 1961, Castro stated that Cuba needed a "new social system" that is "called socialism".
-Castro also began to shutdown Catholic churches within the same year.
+Castro also began to shut down Catholic churches within the same year.
 In the Second Declaration of Havana of 1962, Castro outlined his basic conception of Marxism, and advocated for the export of the Cuban Revolution, whether or not the "objective conditions" existed in pre-revolutionary countries.
 This call for revolutionary export put him at odds with the Soviet leadership, which was afraid of overly-radical movements and international conflict.
 Fidelismo slowly became more politically popular in Latin America, as it was seen as an ideology of immediate revolution and land reform.
 Guerrillas in Guatemala, Peru, Venezuela, and Colombia took up arms while also adopting Fidelista sympathies.

 Opinions

-Soviet Union
+Joseph Stalin

-Although he adopted Marxism–Leninism, Castro remained critical of Marxist–Leninist Joseph Stalin, who was the General Secretary of the Communist Party of the Soviet Union from 1922 to 1953.
+Although he adopted Marxism-Leninism, Castro remained critical of its ideologue, Joseph Stalin, who was General Secretary of the Communist Party of the Soviet Union from 1922 to 1953.
 In Castro's opinion, Stalin "committed serious errors – everyone knows about his abuse of power, the repression, and his personal characteristics, the cult of personality", and also held him accountable for the invasion of the Soviet Union by Nazi Germany in 1941.
 Fidel also stated that one of Stalin's errors was "purging the Red Army due to Nazi misinformation", which weakened the Soviet Union militarily on the eve of Operation Barbarossa.
 At the same time, Castro also felt that Stalin "showed tremendous merit in industrializing the country" and "in moving the military industry to Siberia", things which he felt were "decisive factors" in the defeat of Nazism and also in the transformation of the USSR into a world superpower.

 After destalinization under Nikita Khrushchev, Castro aligned more with the Soviet position, which became a point of divergence between Castro and Castroist organizations in Latin America.